0xDBFB7/scientific_standards/README.md

 New knowledge is integrated inline, so as many people see it as possible, with a focus on how humans actually use thousand-page documents.
 These appear to be, on balance, supremely effective.

-When failures do occur in mature processes, fault and blame of individual workers is rarely a matter of discussion:
+When failures do occur in mature processes, fault and blame of individual workers is rarely a matter of discussion; failures are a result of the system:

 https://archive.eiffel.com/doc/manuals/technology/contract/ariane/